divyadhimaan/Capstone-Project/Our_Dataset/readme.md

 pen ink data generation.
 In practical scenario, similar color pens are used for addition of new words in source document.
-Each cheque is written by two volunteers using two diﬀerent pens (either blue or black).
+Each cheque is written by two volunteers using two different pens (either blue or black).

 Hence, data set is created with 2 × 7C2 = 42 possible
 combinations of blue and black pens.